AdobeDocs/campaign.en/help/v8/send/email-parameters.md

   >
   >Major ISPs such as Google and Yahoo! are requiring senders to comply with **One-Click List-Unsubscribe**.

-* If the email client does not support One-Click List-Unsubscribe, they can still use the **Mailto** List-Unsubscribe method, which sends a pre-filled email to the unsubscribe address specified in the email header.
+* If the email client does not support One-Click List-Unsubscribe, they can still use the **"mailto"** List-Unsubscribe method, which sends a pre-filled email to the unsubscribe address specified in the email header.

+  You can set the address explicitly in the header or use a dynamic address (e.g. using <%=errorAddress%> or the option 'NmsEmail_DefaultErrorAddr') which can be set via the deployment wizard.

 >[!NOTE]
 >